Magnogen/Elements/docs/Meal.md

 });
 ```

-When a function is eaten, it essentially clones the meal itself, and passes that clone as the argument of the function.
+When a function like this is eaten, it essentially clones the meal itself, and passes that clone as the argument of the function.
 It then executes it and checks the result of the function.

 If the function returns `null`, it disregards the attempt and does nothing, returning `null`.
 As it passes a clone of the meal, the changes are temporary.

 If it returns anything else it'll set its own data to the data of the copy, and return the result that the function returns.